 What do Bison eat?

 Bison are year-round grazers.
 Bison belong to the cattle family as they are ruminants.
-Buffalo and bison chew their cud.
+Buffalo and bison chew their cud like cows on a range or field.
 Their diet consists of grasses, wildflowers, thin plants and twigs as well as lichen.

-In the winter snow, bison will plow the snow using their heads sweeping side to side to find food.
+In the winter snow, bison will plow the snow using their heads sweeping side to side to find food and graze.

 Where do Bison place on the food chain?